Workshop 1: First Blood illustration

 Key Takeaways

-1. Create a personalised CLAUDE.md identity file that tells Cowork who you are, what tools you use, and what rules to follow
+1. CLAUDE.md is your identity — It tells Cowork who you are, what tools you use, and what rules to follow.
+The same prompt produces completely different outputs depending on your CLAUDE.md.
+Update it as your role evolves.

 • Always use a dedicated, isolated workspace folder